Hemorrhoids High Fiber Diet

 Another fine veggie to assist with hemorrhoids is a bell pepper.
 One cup (92 grams) of mild and sliced bell peppers offers nearly 2 grams of fiber.

-Although not as rich in fiber as some of the other veggies included in this list, bell peppers are very hydrating, with a water content of 93%.
+Although not as rich in fiber as other veggies included in this list, bell peppers are very hydrating, with a water content of 93%.
 Along with fiber, this makes your stool simpler to pass and alleviates straining.

 Celery Sticks